leestott/multi_workflow_foundrylocal_devui/README.md

 2. **Connection Errors**: Verify that Foundry Local is running and accessible at the configured endpoint
 3. **Model Not Found (400 Error)**: Check that the model name in your `.env` file matches an available model in your Foundry Local instance
 4. **Environment Variable Issues**: Ensure the `.env` file is properly formatted with no missing quotes
+5. **Output Truncation or Looping**: The advisor agent is designed to always provide a complete, well-structured response.
+If output appears cut off, refresh the browser or check the `.env` and agent instructions for completeness.
+6. **DevUI Scroll/Visibility**: If you can't see the full output, try scrolling with your mouse wheel, arrow keys, or adjust browser zoom.
+The DevUI is optimized for large, structured responses.

 ### Checking Foundry Local Status